-Lovely Little Leo arrived with us in February 2015 and he has turned my world upside down again .. oh and we have a dog; Rolo.
+After losing Millie, I honestly didn’t think that I could have another child again as I didn’t feel like I could love another child again but as time went on, my heart opened a little more and our lovely Little Leo arrived with us in February 2015 and he has completely turned my world upside down again .. oh and we have a crazy chocolate lab dog dog; Rolo.

-Dan and I went on our first date in December 2009,engaged by May 2010 and married by September 2010.
-Our darling daughter Millie was planned and she came along and turned us into a little family in January 2012 … On the 23rd October 2012 our world was turned upside down and inside out when we were told that Millie was no longer alive… Most of you can’t even imagine what that feels like and I wouldn’t even want you too.
+Dan (the hubby) and I moved in with one another after just 4 weeks, got engaged after 5 months and married after just 8 months after our first date.
+When you know, you know.
+Our darling daughter Millie was planned and she came along and turned us into an amazing little family in January 2012 … On the 23rd October 2012 our world was absolutely crushed when we were told that Millie was no longer alive after a choking incident on just her third day at nursery.
+Most of you can’t even imagine what that feels like and I wouldn’t even want you too.

 I’m writing this blog to give you an insight into what we have gone through since we have lost Millie and how we have dealt with our grief, how I got through my Rainbow pregnancy with Leo and to generally show you that there is light after the darkness of losing your child … I couldn’t see this when we lost Millie, nothing I read seemed to help but I hope that this blog will help you if you are ever sadly in a similar situation.